jsoref/thorium/minithor/README.md

 ### Set Password For Node's Docker User

 You only have to do this once and only when using priveleged ports for your local host port mapping.
-Kkeep track of the docker-in-docker password you set so you can tunnel to the Thorium UI/API later.
+Keep track of the docker-in-docker password you set so you can tunnel to the Thorium UI/API later.

 ```bash
 minikube ssh